 The Swiss telecom companies Sunrise, Swisscom and SWITCH as technology partners have collaboratively implemented a functional network based on SCION technology, a networking protocol developed by the Swiss Federal Institute of Technology in Zürich (ETH Zürich) and being brought to market by Anapaya.

-Access to this new network including required certificates is provided by Swiss service providers.
-As a next step, international service providers are planned to be connected also to interconnect financial institutions accessing the new network from abroad.
+Access to this new network, including required certificates, is provided by Swiss service providers.
+As a next step, international service providers will be linked to interconnect financial institutions accessing the new network from abroad.

 Stress-tested and getting ready to operationalise the new network.

-Involved project partners have completed extensive technical evaluations of the communication network and associated infrastructure confirming that the new network meets business continuity requirements even under critical failure conditions.
-For more detailed information, read our blog post about the methodology and outcome of one of the technical evaluations.
+Anapaya and project partners have completed extensive technical evaluations of the communication network and associated infrastructure, confirming that the new network meets business continuity requirements even under critical failure conditions.
+For more information, please read our blog post about the methodology and outcome of the technical evaluation here:

 Before the go-live and while performing further tests, measures are being taken to operationalise the new network.
-This includes setting up to the governance structure, defining operational procedures and transforming the network with all its components from the pilot character to a productive setting.
+This includes setting up the governance structure, defining operational procedures, and transforming the network with all its pilot components into a productive setting.

 Target go-live: H2 2021

-It is the envisioned goal that this new service, now in its final stages of the set-up, should get approved and hit the market in the second half of 2021.
-Following this, participants of the Swiss financial center shall connect to the new network in waves during the following years for the exchange of data between themselves.
+SSFN is in its final stages of delivery.
+Upon approval, it will be operational in the second half of 2021.
+Thereafter, the Swiss financial center participants will start connecting to the new network in waves to exchange data between themselves, as usual.

 - Fritz Steinmann, SIX, Senior Network and Network Security Architect